salimkilinc/istdsa_project05/README.md

 You can explore the entire analysis by reviewing the project files, or you can refer to my Medium article for detailed explanations:

-You can also utilize the model I developed in this project through the Streamlit application: https://xwines.streamlit.app
+You can also utilize the model I developed in this project through the [Streamlit application](https://xwines.streamlit.app)